 Description of Procedure

-The procedure may be done with one of two methods:
+The surgery may be done in one of two ways:

 How Long Will It Take?